 Old ladies with fat cigars is another recurring theme of Burma photos to the extent that in some of the more popular tourist destinations women are now posing with huge smouldering cheroots for tips though there are still plenty of opportunities for natural shots such as the above.

 Another great natural scene was this farmer at work loading his ox cart on the road between Bagan and Mount Popa.

 Above an elderly Palaung gentleman in the family house visited during a half-day trek into the hills surrounding Kalaw on the Shan Plateau.
-We’ll leave you with another awesome photo; a mother and child with thanaka paste, the homemade Burmese cosmetic made from adding water to the ground bark of a thanaka tree and thought by Burmese to keep the skin cool, ward of insects and last but not least, make them look pretty!
+We’ll leave you with another awesome photo; a mother and child with thanaka paste, the homemade Burmese cosmetic made by adding water to the ground bark of a thanaka tree and thought by Burmese to keep the skin cool, ward off insects and last but not least, make them look pretty!